infinitered/Parsistence/README.md

 # About

-Parsistence provides an Active Record pattern to your Parse models on RubyMotion.
+Parsistence provides an Active Record pattern to your Parse.com models on RubyMotion.
 It's an early fork from [ParseModel](https://github.com/adelevie/ParseModel) by Alan deLevie but goes a different direction with its implementation.